aniket402/Instagram-Bot/README.md

 ## Motivation Behind doing this Project

 Your friend has opened a new Food Blogging handle on Instagram and wants to get famous.
 He wants to follow a lot of people so that he can get noticed quickly but it is a tedious task so he asks you to help him.
 So, we solved his problems ( Problem Statements - Part 1 and 2 ) through this bot and have named it INSTABOT.

+NOTE - This Project was done as a part of Data Science and Machine Learning Course offered by Coding Ninjas, India.